US offers extra monkeypox vaccine doses for gay pride events - The Boston Globe

 The number of doses sent to each place will be based on factors like the size of the event, how many health workers will be available to give shots, and how many of the attendees are considered at highest risk for catching the virus.

-“More shots in arms is how we get the outbreak under control,” Bob Fenton, the White House monkeypox response coordinator, told reporters Thursday.
+“More shots in arms is how we get the outbreak under control,” Fenton told reporters Thursday.
 He said the effort is an attempt to “meet people where they are.”

 At least a dozen US pride events are scheduled over the next two months, including large gatherings in Atlanta and New Orleans in early September.
 US officials said they will send up to 2,000 additional doses to North Carolina, where the Charlotte Pride Festival & Parade will be held this weekend.